Cade Foster

-Cade Foster (born March 10, 1991) is a former American football placekicker.
+Cade Foster (born March 10, 1991) is an American former college football placekicker.
 He played for the Alabama Crimson Tide.
+He later completed law school, and is now the County Attorney for McCracken County in Kentucky.

-High school career
+Early life

 Foster attended Southlake Carroll High School in Southlake, Texas, where he made 38-of-48 field goals during his high school football career.
 He also started at middle linebacker and finished with 106 tackles, including six tackles for loss and six sacks.

 College career

 Foster attended the University of Alabama from 2010–2013 under head coach Nick Saban.
 As a freshman in 2010, he made 7-of-9 field goals and 7-of-7 extra points; his misses were from 44 and 54 yards.
 Foster, a former linebacker, made 9 special teams tackles and 1 forced fumbles.
 Alabama typically used him on kickoffs and long field goals over 44 yards long due to his strong leg, while fellow kicker Jeremy Shelley handled the other duties.
 As a sophomore, he received negative attention after missing three long field goal attempts against LSU in a game Alabama lost in overtime, leading him to close his Facebook account.

 As a senior, Foster took over the full-time kicking duties and hit a career-long 53-yarder against Ole Miss.